The Importance of Web Accessibility (and What You Must Know)

-From a marketing perspective, both altruistic and selfish concerns may come into play, but one motivation for focusing on web accessibility eclipses all others: to create a wider audience and a greater pool of potential customers.
+From a marketing perspective, both altruistic and selfish concerns may come into play.
+Still, one motivation for focusing on web accessibility eclipses all others: to create a wider audience and a greater pool of potential customers.

-That’s a large number, and focusing on making your website accessible to these individuals represents a vast potential for expanding the reach of your brand.
+That’s a large number, and focusing on making your website accessible to these individuals represents a vast potential for expanding your brand’s reach.

-Imagine older users who might not have a disability, but whose abilities have declined due to age.
-Making your site easier for those with disabilities to use will also make it easier for the elderly to use.
+Imagine older users who might not have a disability but whose abilities have declined due to age.
+Making your site easier for those with disabilities to use will also make it easier for the elderly.

-Earlier, we touched upon those with temporary disabilities and situational limitations which might include a broken limb or being in an area in which they can’t listen to audio.
+Earlier, we touched upon those with temporary disabilities and situational limitations, including a broken limb or being in an area where they can’t listen to audio.

-Improving your website so that it’s easier to navigate and visitors can understand your message without the need for audio opens the door to these users as well.
+Improving your website so that it’s easier to navigate and visitors can understand your message without the need for audio opens the door to these users.

 Then there are mobile users.
-They represent half of the world’s web traffic, but in some cases may be using devices with limited capabilities.
+They represent half of the world’s web traffic, but they may be using devices with limited capabilities in some cases.
 Again, catering to this subset of visitors boosts your chances of being heard — the goal of any marketer worth their salt.

 Improving web accessibility also goes hand in hand with improving SEO and accessible digital marketing.
 Search engines aren’t so great at parsing graphics and tend to favor easy-to-navigate pages.

-Making your pages easy to understand without their graphical elements and easy to navigate under all circumstances benefits web accessibility while simultaneously granting a boost to your optimization efforts.
+Making your pages easy to understand without their graphical elements and easy to navigate under all circumstances benefits web accessibility while simultaneously boosting your optimization efforts.

 Putting the Focus on Accessibility